New PDJ online: Implant dentistry (part two)

 The Council is the voice of our members.
 Overseeing our role as a professional body and guiding Trustees on the development of the College to fulfil its mission, it includes representation based both on geographical region and professional role.

-Nominations will be open from Friday 17 January 2025 to Sunday 16 February 2025.
+Nominations will be open on Friday 17 January 2025 to Sunday 16 February 2025.
 Following validation of nominations, voting will open from Wednesday 26 March 2025 and will close on Friday 2 May 2025, with the results announced later that month.

 The role